It’s time to start asking questions about 2020, such as who the Houston Astros fifth starter will be.

 With past experience as both a starter and reliever in 8 MLB seasons, Brad Peacock offers a very viable solution to serve in the Astros 2020 rotation.
 However, it’s unclear when he will be able to come back from injury.
 Peacock has been dealing with nerve issues in his neck, that recently resurfaced prior to spring training.
 If he can get healthy, he’s the front-runner to earn the spot in the rotation.

-Framber Valdez, a lefty, appeared in 26 games for the Astros last season, including eight starts.
+Could Framber Valdez be the Houston Astros fifth starter?
+Valdez, a lefty, appeared in 26 games for the Astros last season, including eight starts.
 He finished the season with a record of 4-7 and a 5.86 ERA 70.2 innings.
 He yielded 5.6 walks per nine innings, which is problematic.
-His 1.67 WHIP is also concerning, and have to improve his control significantly to have chance at that fifth spot.
+His 1.67 WHIP is also concerning, and has to improve his control significantly to have a chance at that fifth spot.

 In a three-player trade that added more competition to the back end of an unsettled rotation, the Astros brought Austin Pruitt home.
 The Astros acquired Pruitt, a former University of Houston standout from the Tampa Bay Rays in the offseason.
 In three seasons with the Rays, Pruitt pitched to 4.87 ERA in 199.2 innings, primarily out of the bullpen.
 Pruitt has an off chance at earning the spot the season.